 Stakeholder Interviews and Focus Groups

 HACBED conducted stakeholder interviews and focus groups in the regions.
 Focus groups were carried out using the ʻOhana Dialogue methodology in which a space is created for conversations in an informal setting to uncover more honest information and feelings in an organic fashion.

 HACBED conducted community meetings within the regions.
 Preparation for the meetings consisted of planning with DHHL, analyzing the results of specific interviews and focus groups that could help to inform the meetings, developing handouts and other materials to be distributed at the meetings, creating the schedule and agenda, developing the presentations for the meetings, and acquiring all necessary supplies.
 Materials created included two videos that provided an overview of the DHHL planning process: “DHHL Waiʻanae & Lualualei Regional Plan Update 2018 – Overview” and “DHHL Nānākuli Regional Plan Update 2018 – Overview.”
 Follow-up activities consisted of refining and analyzing the transcripts from the meetings, digitizing responses provided on posters and chart paper, following-up with any attendees if additional information was required, and identifying themes and similarities between participant responses to highlight widespread issues and concerns.

 Finalize Regional Plans

-HACBED will provide an updated regional plan for each of the two regions that follow a similar format to the other recently updated DHHL regional plans.
-This includes updated sections that introduce the plan and process, vision and values, planning area, existing land uses, infrastructure, priority projects, and potential projects.
-The potential projects section will consist of projects identified by community members that, while not currently a top priority, are valued by the community and may become priority projects in the future.
+HACBED provided an updated regional plan for each of the two regions that followed a similar format to the other recently updated DHHL regional plans.
+This included updated sections that introduced the plan and process, vision and values, planning area, existing land uses, infrastructure, priority projects, and potential projects.
+The potential projects section consisted of projects identified by community members that, while not currently a top priority, are valued by the community and may become priority projects in the future.